-The door glass should be replaced immediately if broken or chipped.
-Contact your local dealer for a replacement glass kit (PN 90-58215), which is accompanied with instructions and everything needed for the repair.
+The door glass should be replaced immediately if broken.
+Contact your local dealer for replacement glass, which is accompanied with instructions and everything needed for the repair.
 If you replace the glass yourself, wear work gloves and safety glasses.

 The procedure for glass and glass gasket replacement is as follows: